Guide

 Many transit operators batch-bill the daily total instead of charging per tap.
 The gantry tap still fires the automation but errors out with There was a problem running the automation since there's no charge to capture, and the next-day batch settlement doesn't fire either (it isn't a tap-to-pay event).
 To silence the error notifications, edit the Wallet automation in Shortcuts and uncheck the Transport category.

-If the tap currency isn't in your group, the Log action is hidden.
+If the tap currency isn't in your group, the tap isn't logged automatically.
+The capture waits in the Captures view instead, and the notification asks you to add the currency to the group.
 Fastest fix: edit the Shortcut automation and set Currency Code to the card's home currency.
-Or tap the body to open the form, switch the currency, save in your default, or add the currency to the group via the Log tab editor.
+Or tap the notification to open the form and save in a currency the group knows, or add the currency to the group via the Log tab editor.

 Wise, Revolut, and similar travel cards charge in the merchant's currency, not a fixed home currency.
 Leave Currency Code unset on the automation so each capture infers per-tap; the inference uses your app default to break ties on ambiguous symbols like the dollar sign.

-The capture survives.
-Tap the tray icon on the Log tab or open Settings → Apple Pay → Captures.
+It's still there.
+Tap the tray icon on the Log tab or open Settings → Apple Pay Capture → Captures.